zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 \end{aligned}
 $$

 Furthermore, these vectors are mutually orthogonal to each other.
-Hence, in the radiation zone, partial waves of the electric type are sometimes called *transverse magnetic modes*, and those of the magnetic type are referred to as *transverse electric modes*.
+Hence, partial waves of the electric type are sometimes called *transverse magnetic modes* (their magnetic field is always transverse, while the electric isn't), and those of the magnetic type are referred to as *transverse electric modes* (their electric field is always transverse, while the magnetic isn't).

 Substitution into Eqn.
 17.158 produces a convenient asymptotic expansion of the scattered field: